OriolAbril/MESA/README.md

 # MESA utilities
 Python scripts to analyze data from Modules for Experiments in Stellar Astrophysics using existing libraries to import data.
 In particular, the main difference with existing MESA-specific libraries, `pandas` module is used, allowing fast file reading.

 These codes are developed as a tool for my end of degree thesis.
-There are 2 kinds of files: scripts wich make use of argparse in order to be executed directly from the command line and files containing collections of functions, which are inside the .
+There are 2 kinds of files: scripts which make use of argparse in order to be executed directly from the command line and files containing collections of functions, which are inside the .

 In order to be able to import the functions, the path of the repository has to be added with the `sys` module.
 Below there is an example of how to import the functions without the need of any `setup.py`: